N. Korea building missile launch pad capable of aiming at U.S.: report

 North Korea is improving one of its missile launch sites and may soon be able to fire rockets large enough to hit mainland United States, according to experts.

 Recent satellite images appear to show that one of the country's launch stations has been modified to accommodate an intercontinental missile 25 percent larger than one it fired into space in Dec.
-2012according to a report by Johns Hopkins University’s U.S.-Korea Institute (USKI) published Wednesday.
+2012, according to a report by Johns Hopkins University’s U.S.-Korea Institute (USKI) published Wednesday.

 The report added that the launch pad, which could be ready as early as March, would allow for "a more robust rocket test program in the future involving larger space launch vehicles and road-mobile ballistic missiles able to attack targets in Northeast Asia and the United States."